Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Experiments

 \subsection{Experimental Setup}

 \textbf{Tasks}: The tasks we consider include image super-resolution (SR), denoising, deblurring, as well as image colorization.
-In particular: (a) for image super-resolution (SR), the bicubic downsampling is performed as \cite{chung2022diffusion}; (b) for deblurring, both Gassusian blur of size $61\times61$ with standard deviation 3.0 \cite{chung2022diffusion} and uniform blur of size $9\times9$ \cite{kawar2022denoising} are considered; (c) for colorization, the grayscale image is obtained by averaging the red, green, and blue channels of each pixel \cite{kawar2022denoising}.
+In particular: (a) for image super-resolution (SR), the bicubic downsampling is performed as \cite{chung2022diffusion}; (b) for deblurring, uniform blur of size $9\times9$ \cite{kawar2022denoising} (for DDPM) and Gaussian blur (for flow-based) are used; (c) for colorization, the grayscale image is obtained by averaging the red, green, and blue channels of each pixel \cite{kawar2022denoising}.
 For all tasks, additive Gaussian noise $\bf{n}$ with $\sigma=0.05$ is added except the denoising task where a larger noise $\bf{n}$ with $\sigma=0.5$ is added.
-It is worth noting that all these tasks can be formulated as the linear inverse problem (\ref{linear model}) with different forms of matrix $\bf{A}$ so that DMPS in Algorithm \ref{alg: posterior-sampling-algorithm} can be readily applied in the same manner for different tasks without task-specific design.

-\textbf{Datasets}: Different kinds of popular datasets are considered: the Flickr Faces High Quality (FFHQ) dataset \cite{karras2019style}, CelebA-HQ \cite{karras2018progressive}, LSUN bedroom \cite{yu2015lsun}, and LSUN cat \cite{yu2015lsun}.
-All the images are RGB of size $256\times256$ pixels, i.e., the associated signal dimension is $N=256\times256\times3=196608$.
-All images are normalized to the range [0,1].
-We evaluate the performances of DMPS for both in-distribution and out-of-distribution (OOD) samples, respectively.
-Specifically, for DMPS with model trained on FFHQ, similar to \cite{chung2022diffusion}, we conducted experiments on both the in-distribution FFHQ 1k validation dataset and OOD samples from the CelebA-HQ $256\times 256$-1k validation dataset.
-For DMPS with DM trained on LSUN bedroom and LSUN cat \cite{yu2015lsun}, similar to \cite{kawar2022denoising}, we verify the efficacy of DMPS using OOD samples from the internet of the considered LSUN category \footnote{For OOD bedroom, we use samples from \url{https://github.com/jiamings/ddrm-exp-datasets}.
-For OOD cat, we use samples from \url{https://www.kaggle.com/datasets/crawford/cat-dataset?resource=download}.}, respectively.

-\textbf{Pre-trained Diffusion Models}: For FFHQ \cite{karras2019style}, we use the pre-trained ADM model from \cite{choi2021ilvr}.
-For LSUN bedroom \cite{yu2015lsun} and LSUN cat \cite{yu2015lsun}, we use the corresponding pre-trained (unconditional) ADM models from \cite{dhariwal2021diffusion}, respectively.
-All the pre-trained models are directly used without further fine-tuning for specific tasks.

-\textbf{Comparing Methods}: We compare DMPS with the following state-of-the-art methods based on DM: Diffusion Posterior Sampling (DPS) \cite{chung2022diffusion}, manifold constrained gradients (MCG) \cite{chung2022improving}, denoising diffusion restoration models (DDRM) \cite{kawar2022denoising}.
-The results of other methods such as Plug-and-play alternating direction method of multipliers (PnP-ADMM) \cite{chan2016plug} and Score-SDE \cite{song2020score} are not shown as they have been demonstrated to be apparently inferior to DPS and DDRM on similar tasks \cite{chung2022diffusion}.
-For fair of comparison, all the methods use exactly the same pre-trained models.
-The associated hyper-parameters of DPS, MCG, DDRM are set as their default values.
-For the proposed DMPS in Algorithm \ref{alg: posterior-sampling-algorithm}, we run all the experiments with fixed $\lambda=1.75$.